drandrewthomas/IRDuinoMIDICamera/README.md

 ## Using the IR camera

 The Web App is very simple, and hopefully it's obvious how to use it.
 Mostly it shows the 64 infrared pixels as a simple heatmap, which should update a few times a second at most.
 There are also three buttons you can click.
-The top one allows you to toggle whether numbers are drawn for tempeatures in the matrix.
+The top one allows you to toggle whether numbers are drawn for temperatures in the matrix.

 Just below it is a button that lets you swap the horizontal direction of pixel drawing: usually you'd set it to normal, but when doing a selfie you use this button to swap left and right.
 At the bottom is a save button: click it and you can download an image of the Web App to look at later.